 - selected one of Toronto’s Top Rated Lawyers, earning an AV Preeminent rating from Martindale-Hubbell

-Since 2011, Howard has served as an elected bencher of the Law Society of Somewhere in Central Canada, which governs Ontario’s lawyers.
+From 2011 to 2019, Howard served as an elected bencher of the Law Society of Ontario.